-While some cities in the US will pay you to move there, we’re going to take a look at a more international sphere.
+While some cities in the US will pay you to move there, we’re going to take a look internationally.

 1. Antikythera, Greece

 The Greek island of Antikythera has less than 50 inhabitants, and the Greek Orthodox Church will pay you to move there.
-You’ll receive a house and land, as well as €500 (around $590) a month for your first three years.
+You’ll receive a house and a piece of land, as well as €500 (around $590) a month for your first three years.
 You may not have a plethora of shops on the island, but it’s perfect for those who want solitude and self-sufficiency!
+Small town life isn’t so bad when it’s on an island.

 Moving to Antikythera, Greece